targetdisk/RDeeM/README.md

 and [here](http://www.reddit.com/r/apple/comments/vi9yf/set_your_retina_macbook_pros_resolution_to/)
 by its original authors.
 I just improved the build system and Makefile, fixed the icon, added support for easy installable package (PKG, DMG) and improved the way menu is displayed.
-I don't know what is the license by its authors because it came 100% uncommented and undocumented.
-But I'm sure they would enjoy you to freely use it.
+I'm sure they would enjoy you to freely use it under the AGPLv3 license.
 Me too.

 Want installable binary package?
 [It is here](http://avi.alkalay.net/software/RDM/).